In this article, I’m sharing the top questions to ask a financial advisor in 2024.

 Working with the right advisor for your unique situation can be the difference between a carefree retirement and a stressful one.

-When meeting with a financial advisor, don’t be afraid to ask tough questions.
+Don’t be afraid to ask tough questions when meeting with an advisor.
 Like any other professional, they are there to serve the needs of their clients.
 A good advisor will welcome any and all questions you ask.